VPS & Dedicated Hosting: Email Blacklisting

 - Proofpoint: https://support.proofpoint.com/dnsbl-lookup.cgi

 - SpamCop: http://spamcop.net/bl.shtml

 Once you are off the blacklist you are going to want to make sure you don't get blacklisted again.
 Here are a few tips to help prevent blacklisting:

 - Security is key!
 Use strong passwords and monitor your server for malware.
 Nothing can ruin your email reputation like a compromised email account or malware that sends spam in bulk from your server.

-- Don't send too much email at once.
+- Don't send too many emails at once.
 Some services may block you based on the number of emails sent out.
-The best practice is to limit bulk mailings into small batches and send individual emails out with a few second delay between them.
+The best practice is to limit bulk mailings into small batches and send individual emails out with a few-second delay between them.

 - Make sure your legitimate emails don't look like spam.
 You can use https://www.mail-tester.com/ to test your email and get recommendations.

 - Make sure your SPF and DKIM records are set correctly for your domains.